 For me a big bag is essential and I always like to carry a tote as it gives me plenty of room to carry my essentials and the girls’ too.
-I keep a little bag filled with Grace’s nappies, and wipes and change mat and I just throw everything into a tote.
 I have lots of different types – from super casual to slightly more dressy – depending on where I’m going.

 I love workout gear when I’m with the girls.
-If I’m going to Sophia’s ballet class or taking her to some sort of activity then I can’t go past my Nike sneakers and Lululemon leggings.
+If I’m going to a class with one of the girls or doing the school run then I can’t go past my Nike sneakers and Lululemon leggings.
 I live in both!
 It’s really easy to pull together and you can’t beat it for comfort level.

 I always carry a pair of sunglasses with me but I make sure that I leave any delicate, flimsy pairs at home.
 My sunnies are guaranteed to be thrown around in my bag or the girls will want to play with them so I prefer to wear the style that’s made of a thicker acetate so they’re not easily breakable.

 If I’m running around then I’ll always opt for sportswear otherwise you’ll usually find me in lots of t-shirts and singlets paired with a good pair of jeans.
 They’re both definite mum style staples.
 I highly recommend splurging on a pair of jeans that can withstand lots of wear and tear because if you’re like me you’ll wear them to death.
 I also have lots of great knits throughout winter and will wear a big anorak/parka style jacket which I can easily throw on and can be popped into the boot of my car without too much fuss.

 Heels are strictly reserved for nights out or for work events.
 I wear flats whenever I’m with the girls.
 I’ll usually wear white sneakers, which have become a core part of my mum shoe wardrobe or if I need to be a little more dressed up then I’ll wear my slides or loafers which are comfy yet still look polished.